Daniel Cormier is the current UFC Light Heavyweight Champion. Cormier is also the former Strikeforce Heavyweight Grand Prix Champion.

 A rematch with Jon Jones was expected to take place on April 23, 2016 at UFC 197.
 However, Cormier pulled out of the fight on April 1 citing a foot injury and was replaced by Ovicne Saint Preux.
 The rematch with Jones was rescheduled for July 9, 2016 at UFC 200.
 On July 6, it was announced that the fight between Jones and Cormier was off due to a potential doping violation from Jon Jones.
 Cormier fought former UFC Middleweight Champion Anderson Silva in a 3 round non title fight at the event.
 Cormier won the fight via unanimous decision.

 A rematch with Anthony Johnson was expected to take place on December 10, 2016, at UFC 206.
 However, on November 25, 2016, Cormier withdrew from the bout due to injury.
-The pairing was rescheduled again and is expected to take place on April 8, 2017 at UFC 210.
+The pairing was rescheduled for April 8, 2017 at UFC 210.
+Cormier retained his title with a submission victory in the second round.